baoisnotruski/tech-for-non-techies/index.md

 # How to use a spreadsheet as a POS

+**Don't.**

-Don't.
-A spreadsheet should never be used as a POS.
+A spreadsheet should not be used as a POS.

 But no one can stop you if you do.
+Just anticipate that users will mess it up.

 My favorite Reddit quote:

-Anything can be anything of you try hard enough.
+*Anything can be anything of you try hard enough.*

 ## If you can't help it, there are some duct tape solutions:

 #### Use dropdowns
-- Instead of allowing your sales person to enter a generic `beer`, force them to select `Heineken`, `Carlsberg`, `San Miguel`.
+Instead of allowing your sales person to enter a generic `beer`, force them to select `Heineken`, `Carlsberg`, `San Miguel`.

 In Google Sheets:
 `Data` --> `Data Validation` --> `Criteria` --> `List of items`

 #### Annoy users with conditional formatting
 This is not the same cell that you learned in biology class.

-- If leaving a cell blank would lead to lost sales, then this cell has to be absolutely filled.
+If leaving a cell blank would lead to lost sales, then this cell has to be absolutely filled.

 Try conditional formatting:

 First, highlight all the applicable rows and columns.

 `Format` --> `Conditional formatting` --> `Format rules` --> `Format cells if...` --> `Is empty` --> Please choose a pastel color that won't turn me blind --> `Done`

 #### =NOW()

 You can use the `=NOW()` function to automatically enter time and date.
 Use only if timestamp is relevant to your operations.

+While you're at it, dig into functions and scripts.

+Word of caution: scripts are your weird neighbor.
+Things that seem obvious carry lots of unknown unknowns.

 #### I'm telling you this is a bad idea.